UBC-NLP/turjuman/README.md

     - Read and translate text from file

 ## License
-turjuman(-py) is MIT-licensed.
+turjuman(-py) is Apache-2.0 licensed.
 The license applies to the pre-trained models as well.
 ## Citation
-If you use TURJUMAN toolkit for your scientific publication, or if you find the resources in this repository useful, please cite our paper as follows (to be updated):
+If you use TURJUMAN toolkit or the pre-trained models for your scientific publication, or if you find the resources in this repository useful, please cite our paper as follows (to be updated):
 ```